LMJL-Alea/ktest/r-pkg/README.md

 kt <- ktest(...) # see other vignettes
 ```

-If you use a dedicated Python environment, you also need to load it
+:warning: If you are using a **dedicated Python environment**, you also
-before using `ktest`:
+need to load it every time before using `ktest`:

 ``` r
 reticulate::use_virtualenv(virtualenv = "ktest", required = TRUE)